Sober for the Festive Season

 Be ready to roll your eyes at friends and family.

-You will be chirped, you could be judged and you will be pressured.
+You will be teased, you could be judged and you will be pressured.
 Think of this when you feel hurt by someone else’s words.
 What someone says to you or how they act towards you is not about you.
 It’s about them and how they see the world.
 The way you react however is about you.
 Focus on that and only that.
 Consider everyone as a lesson.
 Every person you meet is a potential lesson – one which you can use to learn from and to grow from.
 So every person is a free lesson in the class of life.

 You don’t actually need to engage in a situation, you are safest in your willingness to be defenceless.
 If you find yourself letting someone push your buttons, or find yourself defending something, you are adding and growing the problem.
-You are the one who can add to a fire with fuel or water.
+You are the one who can add to fire with fuel or water.
 A way to handle these confrontations and stay sober is to just take your energy out of the equation.
-A target is only one that is in the line of the weapon.
+A target is the only one that is in the line of the weapon.
 Dodge it by not being there and you cannot possibly be a victim.
 There is power in not having to use power to avoid confrontation!

 That being said, you also need to set boundaries for yourself and put yourself first.

 Man oh man, you need a reward.
 Love yourself and practice the art of self-care, daily.
-It is so important to look after yourself, especially during the festive season, during travels, when you are out of your usual routine and when you are at places which could lead to a stress on relationships.
+It is so important to look after yourself, especially during the festive season, during travels, when you are out of your usual routine and when you are at places which could lead to stress on relationships.
 Drink loads of water, have the bubbliest of baths, try out some yoga, write down things, eat, find something spiritual to do and relax.
 When I say reward yourself I mean it.
 Book a movie, get a back massage and eat the finest sushi you can find.
 Watch a bunch of TV shows or just sleep in on a rainy day.
 Dedicate time to doing what you think is a reward and jot it into your calendar.
 The next thing you know you are back at work and life is GREAT.
 That is how you survive a sober holiday.
 Good luck!